masharialrasheed/comp344/README.md

 <hr>
 ### To Do
+- Functionality: Command table
+- Functionality: AccessGroup table
+- Functionality: Add/remove accessgroups from system
+- Redesign table (should there be multivalued col? popup buttons? more data? no changes?)
 - rename php/ to api/ ?
-- Command list
-- AccessGroup list
-- Add/remove accessgroups from system

 <hr>